 - In June 2015, US Wind conducted an initial high resolution geophysical (HRG) and geotechnical survey to map sea floor and subsea geology and to characterize benthic habitat, potential paleo-cultural resources, and potential geological hazards in the Lease area. - US Wind submitted to BOEM a Site Assessment Plan (SAP) in April 2016.
 The SAP detailed the methods and procedures that US Wind would use to collect and analyze meteorological and oceanographic data and information on the conditions of the marine environment within the Lease area.
 The SAP for the installation of a meteorological tower (Met Tower) was approved by BOEM on March 22, 2018. - In August through September 2016, US Wind completed additional surveys to provide necessary data for linear siting of an export cable route.
 The HRG survey covered the approximate 35 km (21.7 mile) long export cable route under consideration at the time from mainland Delaware to the Lease area. - An inshore HRG survey was conducted in Indian River Bay, which included collection of vibracores for sediment analysis, during October and November of 2016. - An HRG survey of an additional section within Indian River Bay, including vibracores and benthic sampling, was conducted in September and October of 2017. - In July 2018, US Wind executed the interconnection service agreement (ISA) for 247.8 MW with PJM Interconnection, the Regional Transmission Organization (RTO) that serves the Delmarva Peninsula.
-US Wind has since submitted additional uprates for 7.3 MW and 68 MW separately, which are in the PJM Interconnection queue to increase the current interconnection capacity up to 323.1 MW. - US Wind postponed installation of the Met Tower in 2019, which is now proposed in the COP (see Sections 2.4 and 3.4).
-In light of this change, US Wind submitted an SAP on May 5, 2020, revised October 22, 2020, to collect and analyze meteorological and oceanographic data and information on the conditions of the marine environment within the Lease area through the use of a meteorological and ocean ("metocean") monitoring
+US Wind followed with the submission of additional uprates for 7.3 MW and 68 MW separately, which are in the PJM Interconnection queue to increase the current interconnection capacity up to 323.1 MW.
+The 7.3 MW uprate was filed as PJM Queue position AF1-007 and the 68 MW uprate was filed as PJM Queue position AH1-634. - US Wind postponed installation of the Met Tower in 2019, which is now proposed in the COP (see Sections 2.4 and 3.4).
+In light of this change, US Wind submitted an SAP on May 5, 2020, revised October 22, 2020, to collect and analyze meteorological and

-^{8 78} Fed.
+&lt;sup>978 Fed.
 Reg.
 76643 (Dec.
 18, 2013).

-9 79 Fed.
+&lt;sup>10 79 Fed.
 Reg.
 38060 (July 3, 2014).

-10 43 U.S.C. § 1337(p).
+&lt;sup>11 43 U.S.C. § 1337(p).

-buoy (the "Metocean Buoy").
+oceanographic data and information on the conditions of the marine environment within the Lease area through the use of a meteorological and ocean ("metocean") monitoring buoy (the "Metocean Buoy").
 Cancellation of the Met Tower SAP was granted by BOEM March 23, 2022.